 Hokkaido itinerary day 3: driving South (to Hakodate)

 Our first onsen experience: was amazing.
 Let me explain why… It had been raining heavily the entire day.
 And we had slightly underestimated how cold Hokkaido would be at the end of April.
 Therefore, the rain felt like wet snow and we didn’t feel like pitching our tent that night.

-Thanks to my Tep Wireless I could book one of the last available hotel rooms in Hakodate which happened to have an onsen.
+I was extremely happy I managed to book one of the last available hotel rooms in Hakodate, which happened to have an onsen.
 Onsen = Japanese spa with a VERY hot bath… Utter bliss!
 Read more how to visit an onsen in Japan.

 A word of advice: Golden Week is the busiest travel period of the year in Japan because it’s a public holiday, so book ahead when traveling during this period.
 My favorite sites to find accommodation are Agoda, Booking and Airbnb.